D-MythX/psFconsole/README.md

 # pSFonsole
 A penetration Testing Framework Tool.

-Osmconsole: it is a simple shell script used as a tool for pentesting.
+pSFconsole: it is a simple shell script used as a tool for pentesting.

 [+] Author:-